 (h) If the denial is conditioned upon plan payments being made to the Chapter 13 Trustee, the order must not provide that the debtor is in default prior to the end of the month in which the plan payment is due.
 The cure period after notice of default must be at least twenty-one (21) days from the date of mailing.
 The Chapter 13 Trustee’s records shall control as to the date payment was received.

-RULE 4001-3 EXTENDING STAY
+RULE 4001-3 EXTENDING OR IMPOSING THE STAY

 A motion seeking an extension of the automatic stay under 11 U.S.C. § 362(c)(3) shall be filed and served upon interested parties within seven (7) days of the filing of the petition.
 A motion seeking to impose the automatic stay under 11 U.S.C. § 362(c)(4) shall be filed and served upon interested parties as soon as practicable after the filing of the petition.
-Any motion filed pursuant to 11 U.S.C. §§ 362(c)(3) or (4) must be accompanied by an affidavit by the debtor in support of the motion describing the facts upon which the debtor is relying to rebut the presumption that the case was not filed in good faith, or such motion must contain a description of such facts and be verified by the debtor in accordance with 28 U.S.C. § 1746.

 RULE 4002-1 DEBTOR - DUTIES

-(a) Debtors shall provide their tax returns to the trustee and/or the Bankruptcy Administrator in redacted PDF format via electronic means.
+(a) Debtors shall provide the applicable trustee and/or the Bankruptcy Administrator DSO claimant information, if applicable, and shall provide copies of their tax returns electronically, in compliance with 11 U.S.C. § 521(e)(2)(A), and in such manner as directed by the trustee and/or the Bankruptcy Administrator, properly redacted in accordance with Fed.
+R. Bank.
+P. 9037.

 (b) Debtors shall do the following:

-(1) retain proof of all payments made to the Chapter 13 Trustee and proof of all payments made directly to creditors under the terms of the Chapter 13 plan in a Chapter 13 case;
+(1) retain proof of all payments made to the Chapter 13 Trustee and proof of all payments made directly to creditors under the terms of the Chapter 13 plan;

-(2) without the service of formal discovery or order of the Court, produce proof of any such payment within fourteen (14) days of a written request made by the trustee, Bankruptcy Administrator, or any party in interest;
+(2) without the service of formal discovery or order of the Court, produce proof of any such payment within fourteen (14) days of a written request made by a trustee, the Bankruptcy Administrator, or any party in interest;

-(3) within seven (7) days’ notice, bring documents reasonably requested by the trustee or Bankruptcy Administrator to the 11.U.S.C. § 341 meeting of creditors or any adjourned meeting of creditors;
+(3) within seven (7) days’ notice, bring documents reasonably requested by a trustee or the Bankruptcy Administrator to the 11.U.S.C. § 341 meeting of creditors or any adjourned meeting of creditors;

 (4) cooperate with the trustee and/or Bankruptcy Administrator;